popiolekdawid/stormlog/README.md

 ## Getting Started

-To run the Weather Journal app on your local machine, follow these steps:
+To run the app on your local machine, follow these steps:

 Ensure you have Xcode installed on your Mac.
 Clone this repository or download the source code files.